sambhavjain108/todo-mern/readme.md

 # Then start the server
 $ npm start

-#You can now view app in the browser.
+#You can now view app in the browser if the port is not in use

 $ http://localhost:3000